ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 # plot the percentage of variance explained by the 10 first principal components
 screeplot(pca, ylim=c(0,0.25))
 ~~~
+{: .language-r}

 <img src="../img/screeplot.png" width="600px" alt="Screeplot" >

 Let's plot the samples along the two first components that explain \~40% of the total variance.
+We are going to do it the complicated way but with full control of what we are doing!
 ~~~
 # copy the data from the first 2 components
 T12 = as.data.frame(pca$loadings[,1:2])